ARMAAN199/C_Enc_Project/readme.md

 * Achieve secure user Authentication
 * Add other layers of security on files like:
   * Move locked files to another location.
 So that they are not visible at the original location and even if someone reaches the new location.
 They won't be able to access the content as the file would be encrypted.
   * Auto logout all users on program startup.
+(Only if sessions are added)

 # Specifications
 > What each file does
 ___
 * Users folder contains the data of all users.
-* I'll Add details of other files as the project goes on.
+* header.c has definations of the functions and structs
+* main.c calls the default home screen
+* Makefile contains the gcc command to build the program.
+* connection.c contains experimental function to connect it with database (Not implemented yet)
+* post_login_interface.c defines the terminal colors.
+* user_strcture.c contains all the logic behind the program.
+* **TO RUN :  make -B**

 # Design